 - In your garden, choose plants that are pollinated by birds or insects, rather than plants that release their seeds into the air.

 - Splash your eyes often with cold water to flush out any pollen.

 - Reduce your exposure to dust and dust mites, animals and animal hair or fur (dander).

 Treatment for hay fever

-Some medications may help the symptoms of hay fever.
-Ask your doctor or pharmacist for advice.
+Some medications may help relieve the symptoms of hay fever.
+Ask your GP or pharmacist for advice.
 You may be advised to try:

-- Non-sedating antihistamine medications – these may be useful to control sneezing and itching, but are not as effective as intranasal corticosteroid sprays to control a severely blocked or runny nose.
-Ask your doctor or pharmacist for advice if you are breastfeeding, as some medications can cause breastfed babies to become irritable and restless.
+- non-sedating antihistamine medications – these may be useful to control sneezing and itching, but are not as effective as intranasal corticosteroid sprays to control a severely blocked or runny nose.
+Ask your GP or pharmacist for advice if you are breastfeeding, as some medications can cause breastfed babies to become irritable and restless

-- Eye drops – may relieve itchy, swollen or runny eyes.
-Ask your doctor or pharmacist for advice on choosing the correct eye drops.
+- eye drops – may relieve itchy, swollen or runny eyes.
+Ask your GP or pharmacist for advice on choosing the correct eye drops

-- Decongestant nasal sprays – are useful for quick relief, but should not be used for more than five days as long-term use can damage the lining of the nose.
+- decongestant nasal sprays – are useful for quick relief, but should not be used for more than five days as long-term use can damage the lining of the nose.
 Certain people should not use decongestants (such as those who are pregnant, or have high blood pressure).
-Discuss with your doctor or pharmacist before using these medications.
+Discuss with your GP or pharmacist before using these medications

-- Allergen immunotherapy – some people may benefit from allergen immunotherapy, which exposes a person to increasing amounts of an allergen to improve tolerance and reduce symptoms.
+- allergen immunotherapy – some people may benefit from allergen immunotherapy, which exposes a person to increasing amounts of an allergen to improve tolerance and reduce symptoms.
 This therapy may help hay fever and some cases of asthma, but does not help food allergy.
-It should only be conducted under medical supervision, as exposure to allergens can be dangerous and potentially life threatening.
-Seek advice from your doctor.
+It should only be conducted under medical supervision.

 Where to get help